Take care of this now to avoid significant health problems later

 Heart attack and stroke risks may loom larger when you’re older, but getting your cholesterol under control when you’re younger could be critically important to your long-term health.

-A study of nearly half a million people published this month in The Lancet found that men under age 45 who had high bad cholesterol levels were nearly 30% more likely to have a stroke or heart attack by age 75.
+A study of nearly half a million people published in The Lancet found that men under age 45 who had high bad cholesterol levels were nearly 30% more likely to have a stroke or heart attack by age 75.
 Women had a 16% similar chance.

 “This is exactly why we want patients to watch what they eat and know their key blood pressure and cholesterol numbers,” says Dr. Demetrius Lopes, a stroke expert and director of the stroke program at Advocate Health Care.